Skip to main content

 All data will remain within AWS.

-The following table details each of Omni's AI features and the LLM(s) it uses.
+The following table details each of Omni's AI features and the data it shares.
 Refer to the AI settings reference for information about enabling and disabling these features.